saurabhkhanolkar/PyTunes/README.md

 # PyTunes

-PyTunes is an **End to End Data driven Music recommendation engine** which recommends globally trending Spotify tracks based on your musical taste.
+PyTunes is an **End to End, Data driven Music recommendation engine** which recommends globally trending Spotify tracks based on your musical taste.

 ## 1) How to use?:
 1) Open Spotify app or go to https://open.spotify.com/